joan-gerard/ecommerceApp_AWS_Serverless/README.md

 # E-Commerce App - AWS Serverless

-An e-commerce app with an event-driven architecture using AWS EventBridge
+An e-commerce backend with an event-driven architecture using AWS EventBridge

 ### The Endpoints